 JBIG2 is an international standard for bilevel image compression.
 By segmenting an image into overlapping and/or non-overlapping regions of text, halftone and generic content, compression techniques that are specially optimized for each type of content are employed:

-In losy JBIG2 compression, often called perceptually lossless or visually lossless, we neglect differences between dictionary bitmaps (i.e., the reference character bitmaps or character templates) and specific instances of the corresponding characters in the image.In lossless compression, the differences are stored and used in conjunction with the triplets encoding each character (by the decoder) to produce an actual image bitmaps.
+lossy JBIG2 compression: In lossy JBIG2 compression, often called perceptually lossless or visually lossless, we neglect differences between dictionary bitmaps (i.e., the reference character bitmaps or character templates) and specific instances of the corresponding characters in the image.In lossless compression, the differences are stored and used in conjunction with the triplets encoding each character (by the decoder) to produce an actual image bitmaps.

 Please Login to comment...